-Deposits shall accrue interest from the date a deposit is made to the date it is applied to an account balance or is refunded.
+Deposits shall accrue interest from the date a deposit is collected to the date it is refunded either by check or applied to an account balance.
 MPU uses the annual interest rate determined by the PSCW for calculating payable interest.
 MPU shall refund the deposit of a customer, less any customer balance outstanding, upon 12 consecutive prompt payments or upon termination of service after satisfying all arrearages.
 If an account is reopened at a different address, the deposit shall be transferred to the new account.

 Customer Deposits - Commercial

 MPU requires a cash deposit, irrevocable letter of guarantee, or personal guarantee for all new commercial customer accounts when the customer has negative or no commercial payment history with MPU.
 Commercial deposits shall not be waived for any reason.